AlexTasev/CeleraChemie-React.js-Project/README.md

 "Products" -> "Download Catalogue" -> "Visit Official Website"; "User Profile" -> "Edit Profile" / "Delete Profile".

 The guest user has acces to general information about the company.
 The following pages are public and visible to any visitor on Celera Chemie Ltd. company web site : "Contacts", "About us", "Certificates", "Register", "Login".

+The application is built entirely on latest JavaScript technologies: React.js (client side) and node.js (server side).
+All rights of their respective owners are reserved.